It’s official: it’s easier to get a singles’ HDB flat than it is to win a coveted spot on a non-profit board in Singapore.

 These dynamics are theoretically great news for non-profits, which should be able to be highly selective when composing their boards.

 Earning a board seat requires far more than just a hand up, says Jane Prior, Chief Executive of the Bone Marrow Donor Programme (BMDP), which aims to find a donor for every patient who requires a transplant.
 “It’s a major commitment,” she says, and “the personal connection… it’s what makes you give up your Sundays.”
-Her son’s diagnosis and (successful) transplant drove Ms Prior to get involved with BMDP in 2005 by using her skills as a PR professional to build awareness for BMDP’s programs, and she’s been at the helm since 2012.
+Her son’s diagnosis and (successful) transplant drove Ms Prior to getting involved with BMDP in 2005 by using her skills as a PR professional to build awareness for BMDP’s programs, and she’s been at the helm since 2012.
 “In some ways, it’s a payback for my son Daniel; but it’s also a commitment to Singapore.”

 So, if you are a qualified individual, passionate about a cause and keen to contribute to an NPO in a leadership role, how can you set yourself apart to beat those unfavourable statistics?